w3f/General-Grants-Program/grants/grant_application_template.md

   * An indication of why this project is good for the ecosystem.
   * An indication of how you will integrate this project into Substrate / Polkadot.
   * An indication of why your team is interested in creating this project.

+## Project Details

+We expect the teams to already have a solid idea about the project's expected final state.

+Therefore, we ask the teams to submit (where relevant):
+* Mockups/designs of any UI components
+* API specifications of the core functionality
+* An overview of the technology stack to be used
+* Documentation of core components, protocols, architecture etc. to be deployed
+* MVP or other relevant prior work or research on the topic

+## Ecosystem Fit
+Are there any other projects similar to yours?
+If so, how is your project different?

 ## Team members
 * Name of team leader